agriculturegovau/ag-common/packages/help-reference/README.md

-# HelpReference, ArticleLink
+# @ag.common/help-reference

-HelpReference and ArticleLink are components that allow an application to reference export service help content from the page itself without opening a new tab and breaking a users' flow.
+`HelpReference` and `ArticleLink` are components that allow an application to reference export service help content from the page itself without opening a new tab and breaking a users' flow.

 ## Installation